Speller Metcalfe: History

-Speller Metcalfe is a family-owned business, established in 1995 by construction surveyors Steve Speller and Andy Metcalfe.
+Speller Metcalfe is a family-owned business, established in 1995 by a pair of construction surveyors, Steve Speller and Andy Metcalfe - the business is named after them.
 The company initially focused on the construction of residential & commercial buildings and small projects around Worcestershire and Herefordshire.
-As the business grew its work began to span across a more diverse range of sectors including education, automotive, sustainable construction, leisure and healthcare.
+As the business grew, its work began to span across a more diverse range of sectors including education, automotive, sustainable construction, leisure and healthcare.